riboflavin/test-framer-sync/alternatives/zoom-ai.md

 ---
 type: alternatives
 title:  Alternatives to Zoom AI
-description: Discover top alternatives to Zoom AI and compare Zoom AI with Circleback to find the best video conferencing solution for your needs.
+description: Discover top alternatives to Zoom AI and compare features with Circleback.
+Find the best video conferencing AI solution for your needs.
 ---

 # Alternatives to Zoom AI